M705-bit/M705-bit/README.md

 Hi there 👋!
 My name is Marina.
-I am 20 years old and pursuing a degree in Computer Science.
 Here, I put to work my skills in electronics and computer science.
 Check out my new inventions!
 If you want to know more about me, check out my LinkedIn profile:
 [LinkedIn - Marina Hedlund Jardim](https://www.linkedin.com/in/marina-hedlund-jardim/)